 The Toll House Area

-An alpine-style gatehouse constructed in 1934 and Lake Stevens—a small, pristine pond—give the Highway its picturesque start.
-Named for 1932 Olympian bobsledder Hubert Stevens, Lake Stevens is stocked annually to provide fishing opportunities, particularly for children and visitors with disabilities, though its scenic beauty and picnic areas ought to be enjoyed by all.
+An alpine-style gatehouse constructed in 1934 and Lake Stevens—a small, pristine pond—gives the Highway its picturesque start.
+Named for 1932 Olympian bobsledder Hubert Stevens, Lake Stevens is stocked annually to provide fishing opportunities—particularly for children and visitors with disabilities—though its scenic beauty and picnic areas ought to be enjoyed by all.
 The Lake Stevens Tree Trail offers a self-guided, 10-minute walk around the pond, where you'll find all 34 species of trees native to the northern Adirondacks (14 conifers and 20 hardwoods).

 As you make your way to the summit of Whiteface Mountain, stop to take in the spectacular scenery of the Castle Café, situated at the amazing elevation of 4,610 feet while savoring the gourmet rustic cuisine our talented chefs have prepared for you.

-After a visit to the Castle Café be sure not to miss Brookside Apparel, our retail shop located in the Whiteface Castle at the top of the Veteran's Memorial Highway.
-Here you'll find outdoor gear for hiking, souvenirs and gifts from the Olympic Venues that will provide lasting memories of your Adirondack vacation.
+After a visit to the Castle Café be sure not to miss the Castle Gift Shop, our retail shop located in the Whiteface Castle at the top of the Veterans Memorial Highway.
+Here you'll find outdoor gear for hiking, souvenirs and gifts from the Olympic Sites that will provide lasting memories of your Adirondack vacation.